 All of the aboveground storage tanks were field erected.
-For the diesel tanks, construction activity was supervised by Hatch Engineering, Stavibel Engineering and Agnico Eagle and included qualified steel fabricators and installers.
+For the diesel tank, construction activity was supervised by Hatch Engineering, Stavibel Engineering and Agnico Eagle and included qualified steel fabricators and installers.
 Following the diesel tank construction, X-Ray testing of horizontal and vertical welds was completed.
-For tanks #7 and #8, to attest welds quality, inspectors relied on visual inspection, magnetic particulate tests and high penetration oil tests.
-All of the welds met the specifications outlined in the API Standard 650 (Agnico Eagle, 2009a, b, 2020, 2021).
+For tank #7, to attest welds quality, inspectors relied on visual inspection, magnetic particulate tests and high penetration oil tests.
+All of the welds met the specifications outlined in the API Standard 650 (Agnico Eagle, 2009a, b, 2020).